| About

 conquest of Guatemala, the shores of the lake were the scene of the great

-battle in which the Spanish and their Cakchiquel allies defeated the Tzutuhils.
+battle in which the Spanish and their Cakchiquel allies defeated the Tzutujils.

 The Spanish set up a church and monastery in Panajachel soon afterward,